 The world of struts has come a long way since the implementation of those barbaric struts installed back in the 80’s.
 Offerings from Bilstein, Lakewood, Tokico and KYB are widely popular replacement struts and range from an economical basic strut to an all-out road warrior piece.
 These aftermarket companies produce high quality struts for every type of application.

 All of the aforementioned struts range in price from a mild $60/piece to a moderate $140/piece, offering varying levels of performance in parallel with price.
-The next set of struts are nearly double the price of the costliest listed above.
-However, these struts are considered to be king amongst Mustang modifiers.
-Let us introduce (his royal majesty)…
+The next set of struts can cost as much as those listed above.
+However, these struts are considered to be a popular option amongst Mustang modifiers.